Pindjur

-The traditional ingredients include red bell peppers, tomatoes, garlic, vegetable oil, and salt.
-Pindjur is similar to ajvar, but the latter is generally made with eggplant.
+The traditional ingredients include red bell peppers, tomatoes, garlic, vegetable oil, salt, and often eggplant.
+Pindjur is similar to ajvar, but the latter is smoother, usually has a stronger taste, and is rarely made with eggplant.
 In some regions the words are used interchangeably.

 The creation of this traditional relish is a rather long process which involves baking some of the ingredients for hours, as well as roasting the peppers and peeling them.